alchemy-fr/Phraseanet-Docs/en/FAQ/Media/All-search-operators.rst

 The proximity operators
 -----------------------

-The operator **PRES**
+The operator **NEAR**
 *********************

 It allows to fetch all the media in which the result of the term 1 is at a specific distance (n) of the term 2.

-For example, (Eiffel PRES 2 Tower) will select all the records in which there is a maximum distance of 2 words between *Eiffel* and *Tower*.
+For example, (Eiffel NEAR 2 Tower) will select all the records in which there is a maximum distance of 2 words between *Eiffel* and *Tower*.

 .. note::